m0rt1c/servo-js-fuzz/README.md

 ## Fuzzing

-Set up the machine for fuzzing
+### Set up the machine for fuzzing

-`sudo -E cargo afl system-config`, if cargo was installed system wide you may skip the `-E` option
+1. `sudo -E cargo afl system-config`, if cargo was installed system wide you may skip the `-E` option
+2. `echo core | sudo tee /proc/sys/kernel/core_pattern`
+3. `cd /sys/devices/system/cpu && echo performance | sudo tee cpu*/cpufreq/scaling_governor`

 You may start a single core fuzzing instance with: